2/20/2025

 Katie Fogarty

 Yeah, I mean, I think it's important to put that into perspective here.
-So, just looking at 2024, we started the year with about 200 shacks in our comp base, and we grew our comps by about .6% year over year.
-So, it's about $30 million.
-You kind of have system-wide AUVs.
-It's about $30 million of revenue that came from just our comp base.
-However, we did increase our sales by $160 million year over year.
-So, really, four-fifths of our revenue growth is coming from our incremental revenue is coming from us opening up more and more shacks.
-And to Rob's point, you know, for us to achieve our total long-term potential of at least 1,500 shacks and what that can mean from how big adjusted EBITDA could be on that side, it does require a level of investment, but we believe we have a great plan in place in order to do that, and we believe we're maximizing the returns from this business.
+So just looking at 2024, we started the year with about 200 shacks in our comp base.
+And we grew our comps by about 3.6% year over year.
+So it's about $30 million.
+You kind of bet system-wide AUVs, it's about $30 million of revenue that came from just our comp base.
+However, we did increase our sales by 160 million year over year.
+So really four fifths of our revenue growth is coming from our incremental revenue is coming from us opening up more and more shacks.
+And to Rob's point, you know, for us to achieve our total long-term potential of at least 1,500 checks and what that can mean from how big adjusted EBITDA could be on that side.
+It does require a level of investment, but we believe we have a great plan in place in order to do that, and we believe we're maximizing the returns from this business.

 speaker